ucla/ucla-wp-components-lib/src/docs/08-component-guidelines/05-buttons-and-links.md

 * [Learn More Links: You Can Do Better](https://www.nngroup.com/articles/learn-more-links/) (Nielsen Norman Group)

 ### **Code Guidance**
-* Be sure to include the default "ucla" classname for links.
+* Be sure to include the minimum parent class "ucla" in the containers for your links.
 This will allow the element to inherit default link styles.
     * Adding the "campus" classname will allow for grid layout.

 ### **Accessibility Requirements**